fsprojects/Paket/docs/content/getting-started.md

 In the last paragraph you learned how to install packages into your repository, but usally you want to use the dependencies in your C#, VB or F# projects.
 In order to do so you need a [`paket.references` files](references-files.html) alongside your Visual Studio project files.
-By listing the direct dependencies in a `paket.references` file, Paket will automatically sync references to the corresponding projects whenever an `install` or `update` takes place..
+By listing the direct dependencies in a `paket.references` file, Paket will automatically sync references to the corresponding projects whenever an `install` or `update` takes place.

     Castle.Windsor-log4net
     NUnit

     File:FsUnit.fs .

+Don't forget to run `install` again in order to let Paket reference the dependencies in your projects:

+    [lang=batchfile]
+    $ .paket/paket.exe install

 Like all of the files above, you should [commit](faq.html#Why-should-I-commit-the-lock-file) `paket.references` files to your version control system.

-TBC
+### Updating packages

+If you want to check if your dependencies have updates you can run the [`outdated` command](paket-outdated.html):

+    [lang=batchfile]
+    $ .paket/paket.exe outdated

+If you want to update all packages you can use the [`update` command](paket-update.html):

+    [lang=batchfile]
+    $ .paket/paket.exe update

+This command will analyze your [`paket.dependencies` file](dependencies-file.html) and update the [`paket.lock` file](lock-file.html).

+## Automatic NuGet conversion

+Paket comes with a command that helps to convert existing solution from NuGet's `packages.config` format to Paket's format.
+If you want to use the command then:

+  * Please start by making a **back-up of your repository**
+  * Download Paket and it's BootStrapper as [described above](getting-started.html#Downloading-Paket-and-it-s-BootStrapper)
+  * Run the `convert-from-nuget` command.

+    [lang=batchfile]
+    $ .paket/paket.exe convert-from-nuget

+You can read more about the details and specific parameters in the [docs](paket-convert-from-nuget.html).